fbohz/fbohz.github.io/_posts/2020-12-18-algorithms_ch1.markdown

 - Very efficient than most, but **more space complexity* with `O(n)`.
 - You probably won't be asked to do merge sort by yourself.

 Merge sort is stable but very hard to implement for yourself.
-More about stable algorithm: https://stackoverflow.com/questions/1517793/what-is-stability-in-sorting-algorithms-and-why-is-it-important
+[More about stability in sorting algorithms](https://stackoverflow.com/questions/1517793/what-is-stability-in-sorting-algorithms-and-why-is-it-important).

 Merge Sort example: Scroll until the end of this article.